White father and son charged with shooting at Black FedEx driver in case echoing Arbery’s killing

 A FedEx spokesman did not immediately respond to a request for comment.
 In a statement to CNN, the company said it “takes situations of this nature very seriously, and we are shocked by this criminal act against our team member, D’Monterrio Gibson.”

-“The safety of our team members is our top priority, and we remain focused on his well-being,” a company spokesperson said.
+“The safety of our team members is our top priority, and we remain focused on his wellbeing,” a company spokesperson said.
 “We will continue to support Mr. Gibson as we cooperate with investigating authorities.”

 Gibson acknowledged Thursday that he was reluctant to speak out about the incident until he was reminded of Arbery’s murder and similar fatal incidents involving Black people in recent years.

-“I thought about all the people who ain’t here to speak for themselves,” he told reporters.
+“I thought about all the people who ain’t here to speak” for themselves, he told reporters.

 When asked about what he would ask to the Cases, the FedEx driver said he just wanted to know what was going through their heads last month.
-The Mississippi native said he had “never really experienced racism, not to this extent.”
+The Mississippi native said he had “never really experienced racism ... not to this extent.”
 Now, he’s just thankful to be alive.

-“I’m looking at things really differently,” he said.
+“I’m just looking at everything way different now,” he said.
 “You can just die doing your job.”

 Hannah Knowles and David Nakamura contributed to this report.